When you get here

 Arrival on campus

 If you are an international student there is lots more information available to help you prepare.
-View our arrival Information page to find out more.
+View our arrival enrolment page to find out more.

-We have a handy tool to help you find everything you need, from university services, buildings, where to get help and even to help find an available printer.
-You can access it on the web and save it to the home screen on your phone for easy access.
-Visit the Wayfinder now to get exploring or join our virtual tour.
-Or, if you prefer, we have a PDF campus map you can print out.
+We have a handy tool to help you find everything you need, from university services, buildings, where to get help and even to help find an available PC.
+Visit our virtual tour now to get exploring!

 There are a few things you will need to do to be able to fully start your student journey.